-Diagnostic frequency distributions and QQ-plots (Figure 28) suggest that the data fitted the GLM adequately.
+Diagnostic frequency distributions and QQ-plots (Figure 29) suggest that the data fitted the GLM adequately.

-Patterns in the indices (Figure 29) differ somewhat between area 8 and 9.
+Patterns in the indices (Figure 30) differ somewhat between east and west.
 Both sets of indices decreased until the mid-2000s, and subsequently increased, particularly in the last few years.
 Lack of data prevents the estimation for eastern area 8 from 2003-2007 (Table 2).
 The recent effort in region 8 is so low and concentrated that the estimates are likely to be highly variable, and not very reliable.
-There was no effort and no index for region 8 in 2017.
-Effort in region 9 is also becoming more concentrated, so indices are also likely to be getting less reliable.
+There was no effort and no index for region 8 in 2017 or 2018.